Grants for Good

 Step 2: Shortlisting

-The panel will decide on the final five projects to receive a share of £15,000.
+The Grants for Good panel will decide on the final five projects to receive a share of £15,000.
 At this point we will let you know you have successfully made the shortlist and will be awarded an amount between £2,000 and £5,000.

 If you did not make our shortlist – we will email you to let you know.
 You will not need to re-apply, as your application will still be considered in future rounds.
 However, you may apply again later if your project requirements change, and you are still eligible.